RyanisyydsTT/QkmaoTG/README.md

 **How to Use:**
 🔗 **URL Shortening:**
    - Start a chat with QkmaoTG on Telegram: [t.me/QkmaoBot](https://t.me/QkmaoBot)
    - Type `/short` followed by the long URL you want to shorten.
-For example: `/short https://example.com`
+For example: `/short https://example.com custom_slug`

-🌐 **Custom Links (Optional):**
-   - To customize the short URL, add a space after the long URL and include your desired custom link.
-For example: `/short https://example.com custom-slug`

 🚧 **Note:**
    - QkmaoTG is currently under development, and your feedback is crucial for improvement.
    - If you encounter any issues, the bot will provide clear error messages.

 **Bug Reports and Feature Requests:**

 🐞 **Found a Bug?**
    - If you come across a bug, try creating an issue on our [GitHub repository](#insert your GitHub repository link here).
    - Include detailed information about the bug and steps to reproduce it.